irmen/Pyrolite/README.txt

 Python 3.x, and you can use it idependently from the rest of the library, to read and write Python pickle structures.

+Pickle protocol version support:
+Pyrolite can read all pickle protocol versions (1 to 4, so this includes the latest additions made in Python 3.4).
+Pyrolite always writes pickles in protocol version 2.
+There are no plans on including protocol version 1 support.
+Protocols 3 and 4 contain some nice new features which may eventually be utilized, but for now, only version 2 is used.

 The source archive contains the full source, and also unit test code and a couple of example programs in the java/test/ directory.